MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-NAS-Services.md

      When you change any [!INCLUDE[nav_server](includes/nav_server_md.md)] setting, you must restart the instance for the change to take effect, which interrupts all services using that instance.
 So if you are running different types of services in the same instance—for example, [!INCLUDE[rtc](includes/rtc_md.md)] services and NAS services—making a change to the settings for either service type will require a server instance restart that interrupts all other service types running through that instance.

      Even for different types of NAS services applications it’s wise to run each application in a separate server instance.
 For example, if you will be using NAS services for a Microsoft Office Outlook Integration application and also for a [!INCLUDE[navnow](includes/navnow_md.md)] job queue application, create a separate [!INCLUDE[nav_server](includes/nav_server_md.md)] instance for each NAS services application.
-This way, if you need to modify settings for the Microsoft Office Outlook Integration application you will not affect the [!INCLUDE[navnow](includes/navnow_md.md)] job queue application, and vice\-versa.
+This way, if you need to modify settings for the Microsoft Office Outlook Integration application you will not affect the [!INCLUDE[navnow](includes/navnow_md.md)] job queue application, and vice-versa.

 -   **Performance**